tango-adb/docs/docs/tango/daemon/usb/device-manager.md

 :::info

+By default, `WebUSB` from `usb` package has the same permission system as browsers:

+* Each device must be authorized separately using `requestDevice` method and a custom `devicesFound` callback
+* `getDevices` method only returns devices that have been authorized

-Passing the `allowAllDevices: true` option disables the permission system and returns all available devices from `getDevices` methods.
+Passing the `allowAllDevices: true` option disables the permission system and returns all connected devices from `getDevices` methods.

 :::